Scaremonger/doodah/README.md

 CONFIGURATION:
 -------------
 Doodah config file is located at "/etc/doodah.ini"
+    (CURRENTLY NOY IMPLEMENTED)

-Skin files are saved (By Default) in ~/doodah/
+Layout files are located(by default) in:    ~/doodah/ Skin files are saved (by default) in:       ~/doodah/<skin>/

+Skin files are based on Rainmeter and many features have been retained.

 STARTING DOODAH
 -------------
-python doodah.py
+python3 doodah.py

 RUNNING AS A SERVICE
 --------------------